dharmit/dharmit.github.io/_posts/2015-06-14-docker-container-links-poc-django-postgres.md

 ---
 layout: post
-title: Linking Docker containers - A POC using django and postgres
+title: Linking Docker containers - A POC using Django and PostgreSQL
 categories:
 - blog
 ---

-As I mentioned in my [earlier post](dharmit.github.io/blog/2015/06/13/moving-from-wordpress-to-jekyll.html){:target="_blank"}, I was working on writing a blog about linking docker containers running `django` and `postgresql`.
+As I mentioned in my [earlier post](dharmit.github.io/blog/2015/06/13/moving-from-wordpress-to-jekyll.html){:target="_blank"}, I was working on writing a blog about linking docker containers running Django and PostgreSQL.

 Docker container linking is not a new thing.
 It's been used widely by a lot of people out there.
-However, when I wanted to link a django and postgres container, I could only find posts that explained the linking using some existing django code.
+However, when I wanted to link a Django and PostgreSQL container, I could only find posts that explained the linking using some existing Djanngo code.

 What I was actually looking for was the modifications to be made to `settings.py`, way to correctly run a postgres container, and then link them correctly.
 Since I couldn't find such a post, I wrote one myself in the hope of it being useful for someone who is same situation as I was.

+In case you don't want to walkthrough the code and directly want to test Docker container linking with Django and PostgreSQL by pulling images from Docker Hub, [click here](#quick-setup).

-This post doesn't have any boilerplate code and walks you through steps right from creating a django project to creating the containers and then linking them in the end.
+This post doesn't have any boilerplate code and walks you through steps right from creating a Django project to creating the containers and then linking them in the end.

 Software versions: